 - Peter for being so well grounded and intentional with others

-- Pitcock’s constant sacrifice and selfless commitment to the growth of others.
+- Dr. Pitcock’s constant sacrifice and selfless commitment to the growth of others.
 He is also really good at smelling perfume!

 - Sarah’s vulnerability and ability to make every situation memorable